Travis Wiuff

-Travis James Wiuff (born March 15, 1978) is an American mixed martial artist currently competing in the Heavyweight division.
-A professional competitor since 2001 and a longtime veteran of the sport, Wiuff has competed for the UFC, PRIDE, Bellator, World Victory Road, and the Quad Cities Silverbacks and San Jose Razorclaws of the IFL.
+Travis Wiuff (born March 15, 1978) is an American mixed martial artist competing in the Heavyweight division.
+A professional competitor since 2001 and veteran of over 100 fights, Wiuff has competed for the UFC, PRIDE, Bellator, World Victory Road, and the Quad Cities Silverbacks and San Jose Razorclaws of the IFL.
+He also competes in catch wrestling.

 Background

 Wiuff is from Owatonna, Minnesota, and is of Danish and Irish descent.
 As his father was a professional wrestler, Wiuff also began wrestling when he was five years old, and continued through high school and college.
 While at Owatonna High School, he also played football.
 He was injured during his senior year and had to miss out on the state wrestling championship tournament despite being ranked number one in the state of Minnesota.

-Wiuff continued to wrestle and also continued to play football for two years in junior college, at Rochester Technical Community College, finishing second in the national championship in 1999.
-After the junior college, Wiuff attended Minnesota State University but dropped out a year before graduating with a law enforcement degree.
+Wiuff continued to wrestle and also continued to play football for two years in junior college, at Rochester Technical Community College, where he was a two-time NJCAA All-American, finishing second as a heavyweight at the national championship in 1999.
+After junior college, Wiuff attended Minnesota State University but dropped out a year before graduating with a law enforcement degree.

 Mixed martial arts career

 Early career

 Applying for a bouncer job in his early adulthood, Wiuff bumped into Brad Kohler who tried to lure the accomplished wrestler into fighting.
-Over time and several attempts, Kohler succeeded and Wiuff begun training at Kohler's gym Lion's Lair.
+Over time and after several attempts, Kohler succeeded and Wiuff begun training at Kohler's gym Lion's Lair.
 Rapidly after starting the sport, Wiuff made his professional debut in September 2001.
 Over the next year, he amassed a record of 12–2 before making his debut for the Ultimate Fighting Championship.